 In March of 2014 I left HubSpot to start a company called Eager with my friend Zack Bloom.

 At Eager we set out to build a platform to make it as easy to add a widget to a website as it is to install an app onto a phone.
 As part of this work, we created a standard, called install.json which when included into a code repository describes how that project can be installed.

 In 2016 Eager was acquired by Cloudflare and our team transitioned Eager into Cloudflare Apps.
-Since then I’ve continue to work at Cloudflare as a software engineer and designer, creating the brands for several products including Cloudflare for Teams, Access, Workers, and 188.8.131.52.
+I continued to work at Cloudflare until March 2021 as a software engineer and designer, creating the brands for several products including Cloudflare for Teams, Access, Workers, and 188.8.131.52.